 We are thrilled to announce the winners of this year’s Kids Write 4 Kids creative writing contest!

 Every year, we at the Ripple Foundation are astounded by the talent and creativity of young authors nationwide.
-This year was no exception, with talent shining brightly from all 448 participants from 293 schools across eight provinces and two territories.
+This year was no exception, with talent shining brightly from all 648 participants from 345 schools across nine provinces and one territory.
 Each entry was a testament to our young writers’ fantastic imagination and creativity, and each story inspired us.

 Our judging panel of authors, editors, publishers, and winners from last year’s contest selected two stories from ten finalists, rated on creativity, originality, story structure, and writing quality.
 We want to extend a huge congratulations to our two selected youth authors: